 The first symptom of roseola is typically a high fever (up to 40ºC).
 The fever lasts for between three and five days.
 Often this is the only noticeable symptom, though some children may have a sore throat and/or a runny nose.
 They may also be tired and irritable.

 After about five days, the fever starts to subside and a rash appears on the body.
 The rash usually starts on the chest, back and abdomen, then spreads to the arms and neck.
-It usually has flat pink spots or patches, though these may occasionally be raised.
-The rash lasts about three days, and then fades.
+It usually has flat pinkish-red spots or patches (though these may occasionally be raised) and is not normally itchy or uncomfortable.
+The rash lasts about two to three days, and then fades.

 Usually a diagnosis is based on clinical signs and symptoms, and by ruling out other causes for the symptoms.
 A blood test can confirm the diagnosis but this is not done routinely when roseola is suspected.